suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

      4. ENC(payload, CEK)
 ~~~

-This deployment option is stronly discouraged.
+This deployment option is strongly discouraged.
 An attacker gaining access to
 the KEK will be able to encrypt and send payloads to all recipients configured
 to use this KEK.